CONSULTING THE HOLDINGS

 These training activities take place regularly and can be in several formats:

-The service is restricted to study-related activities: digital information sources, databases, electronic magazines and journals.
-Accessing other services such as online chat, games, pages with illicit content, etc., is not permitted.
+The service is recommande just for study-related activities: digital information sources, databases, electronic magazines and journals.

 Wi-Fi is available throughout the library for consulting resources via laptop PCs.
 It can be used for free access to our databases, online magazines and journals, and electronic books.